 Happy Valentine’s Day To My Enemy: Love Your Enemies

-A while back I talked about 7 virtues that help Christian teens stand out and glorify God.
+A while back in Made to Stand Out, I talked about 7 virtues that help teens glorify God.
 The last one on the list may have seemed like an afterthought: Love the people you don’t like.
 But if you truly want to stand out in your faith, this is how you do it.

 Because while the rest of the world tells you it’s okay to hate your enemies and those you find stupid or annoying, Jesus says something entirely different: